Auraia/aura-icon-theme/README.md

 # Aura Icon Theme
-An icon theme designed for Aura OS.
-Aura icon theme is a fork of the Qogir icon theme.
+The default icon theme used in Aura OS.